Prince781/lstf/doc/isa.md

 - `lnot` - logical NOT; pops one element

 ### Input/Output
-- `print <value>` - pops the stack and prints the value to standard output
+- `print` - pops the stack and prints the value to standard output
 - `exit <integer: 0-255>` exits with the exit code `<integer>`